cloverchoi/strobato/README.md

 SDK API is still built around note windows, so simulated notes and future audio input use the same score-following engine.

+## Vision

+Strobato is intentionally narrow in its first MVP, but the long-term goal is broader real-time music intelligence infrastructure for digital performance and practice tools.

+The current SDK focuses on:
+- MusicXML score following
+- measure tracking
+- confidence estimation
+- page-turn signaling

+Future directions could include:
+- expressive performance tracking
+- ensemble synchronization
+- rehearsal and practice analytics
+- adaptive accompaniment systems
+- polyphonic and chord-aware tracking
+- real-time collaborative music experiences
+- deeper integrations with digital sheet music ecosystems

+The current repository is focused on proving the core score-following loop before expanding into more advanced musical interaction systems.

 ## Quick Start

 From the repository root: